Omkar-WD/Myntra-Clone/README.md

 ![Myntra_Landing_Page](https://user-images.githubusercontent.com/95853553/158794037-6241ea4d-f40f-4ec5-9865-82d091195efc.png)

 ## Menu Section :
 We've added a Menu section to the navbar; hovering over the menu will reveal the area's categories and subcategories.
+You have to hover on MENS section and clicked on TSHIRTS section to see the product page.

 ## Product Page :
 Users can filter their product choices based on their needs in the brand, price, and discount sections, and sorting is also available.
 We've added products from the original website and divided them into categories.